Urs3105/CYBERSECURITY-PROJECT/README.md

 * nano and update metricbeat-playbook.yml [Ansible Metricbeat Installation Playbook Yaml file](Ansible/Metricbeat-playbook.yml)
 * Run ansible-playbook metricbeat-playbook.yml
 * Navigate to http://[your.VM.IP]:5601/app/kibana
-* On the Metricbeat installation page in the ELK server GUI, scroll to  Module Status and click Check Data.(To verify the playbook was installed succesfully)
+* On the Metricbeat installation page in the ELK server GUI, scroll to  Module Status and click Check Data.(To verify the playbook works as expected)

 ## References